Martha Hyer: Early and personal life

 Martha Hyer was born in Fort Worth, Texas, into a wealthy family, the daughter of Julien Capers Hyer, an attorney and judge, and Agnes Rebecca (née Barnhart).
 She was the middle of three sisters, with Agnes Ann and Jeanne.
 The Hyers were active in the Methodist church, where her father was a highly respected Sunday school teacher.
 Hyer graduated from Arlington Heights High School and then from Northwestern University with a degree in drama.
 She was in the sorority Pi Beta Phi with actress Patricia Neal.
 She then moved to California to study at the Pasadena Playhouse, and soon after was signed to a film contract with RKO.

-She was married twice, first to producer C. Ray Stahl and later to producer Hal B. Wallis.
-She converted to Judaism, Wallis's religion, after their marriage.
+Hyer was married twice, first to producer C. Ray Stahl and later to producer Hal B. Wallis.
+She converted to Judaism, Wallis' religion, after their marriage.
 Wallis and Hyer remained together until his death in 1986.
-Hyer and Wallis contributed funds towards the construction of The Hal and Martha Hyer Wallis Theatre, a black box theater, at Northwestern University.
-She had no children.
+They contributed funds towards the construction of The Hal and Martha Hyer Wallis Theatre, a black box theater, at Northwestern University.
+She did not have any children.